 As the demand for Machine Learning is getting bigger every year, you probably want to learn Machine Learning.
 Let’s start with the basics of how to learn Machine Learning from scratch.

 In 2021, the growth of Machine Learning jobs has spiked.
 Despite the spike, there is still a lack of people with the right skill set.

 Brief History of Machine Learning

 The term Machine Learning was first coined by Arther Samuel in 1959.
-He defined it as a Field of study that gives computers the capability to learn without explicitly programmed.
+He defined it as a Field of study that gives computers the capability to learn without explicitly being programmed.

-The average base salary of Machine Learning expert is around $140K per year.
+The average base salary of a Machine Learning expert is around $140K per year.
 Sounds exciting right?
 But this depends on the experience, organization, and position.

 But there’s a lot of chaos on how to learn Machine Learning in 2021.
 Don’t worry we’ll explain the detailed steps to learn Machine Learning from scratch.